 Spring Clean the Feng Shui Way

 At its core, feng shui explores the connection and flow of energy between the individual and their environment.
-The goal is to direct and promote energy flow in a way of that brings balance, comfort, and harmony into your space and life.
+The goal is to direct and promote energy flow in a way that brings balance, comfort, and harmony into your space and life.

 Here are a few simple ways to infuse your space with spring’s powerful energy: